 3. DO NO USE IRON ON WET HAIR

 We feel this is the most essential tip of all.
 You must, at all times, make sure that your hair is fully dried before you use a flat iron on it, your hair will get fried.
 If you hear a sizzle when you are ironing your hair, immediately stop.
-The high temperature on wet hear may result in hair getting burnt.
+The high temperature on wet hair may result in hair getting burnt.
 Rough drying with a drier is a good option since you will already be using iron for styling it.

 4. BRUSH FOR FRIZZY HAIR